 Artist: Paul Gauguin (French, Paris 1848–1903 Atuona, Hiva Oa, Marquesas Islands )

 Medium: Zincograph on chrome yellow wove paper; first edition

 Credit Line: Rogers Fund, 1922

-On the fairgrounds of the Paris Exposition Universelle of 1889, at Volpini's Café des Arts, Gauguin exhibited a brand new suite of ten zincographs printed on bright yellow paper.
-Known as the Volpini Suite, the prints served as pictorial souvenirs of Gauguin's recent travels in Brittany, Martinique, and Arles.
+On the fairgrounds of the Paris World's Fair of 1889, at Volpini's Café des Arts, Gauguin exhibited a brand new suite of ten zincographs printed on bright yellow paper.
+Known as the "Volpini Suite," the prints served as a pictorial souvenir of Gauguin's recent travels in Brittany, Martinique, and Arles.

-Here, Gauguin depicts a group of women by the sea in Martinique.
+Here Gauguin depicts a group of women by the sea in Martinique.
 Some walk along a path balancing baskets on their heads while others rest upon the ground.
 Their graceful poses and balletic movements have a decorative, choreographed quality.
 Gauguin was enchanted by the women he encountered on the French Caribbean island, as he described in a letter: "The thing that makes me smile the most are the figures, and each day it's a continual coming and going of negresses dressed up in colored garments with graceful movements infinitely varied."
 The title of the work refers to a fable by Jean de la Fontaine.